-1. Caribbean Sun in the British Winter
+1. Caribbean Sun in the British Wintertime

 After a day at sea, the quaint, pastel dwellings of Grand Cayman lead to Seven Mile Beach -- a classic strip of iridescently white sand.
-The overnight stay in the Cuban capital Havana allows time to explore the faded elegance of this vibrant city that's now making headlines for all the right reasons.
+The overnight stay in the Cuban capital allows time to explore the faded elegance of this vibrant city that's now making headlines for all the right reasons.
 In Habana Vieja -- Old Havana -- many buildings have been preserved and the area is a UNESCO World Heritage Site.
 From Cozumel, just off the Mexican mainland, you can take a trip to Xel-Ha, the world's largest natural aquarium.

 2. Midnight Sun in Summertime

-The solar extravaganza of the sun never truly setting, creating almost continuous daylight, occurs in northern latitudes within the Arctic Circle, and is best experienced on cruises to Norway in the few weeks surrounding the summer solstice.
+The solar extravaganza of the sun never truly setting, creating almost continuous daylight, occurs in northern latitudes within the Arctic Circle, and is best experienced on cruises to Norway in the weeks surrounding the summer solstice.

 The itinerary features fascinating ports such as Reykjavik in Iceland and Honningsvag in Norway, while another stop, the so-called City of the Arctic, Tromso, boasts the modern iceberg-shaped, Arctic Cathedral.

-3. Northern Lights from October to March
+3. Northern Lights (October to March)

 These voyages travel through beautiful, untamed scenery from Bergen as far north as Kirkenes -- just six miles from the Russian border.
 Heading northbound the ship docks at Tromso where visitors marvel at the Northern Lights Planetarium; while at Honningsvag tour buses take passengers to the North Cape where an exhibition narrates the importance of this 1,000-foot cliff.
 On the southbound journey calls are made at Hammerfest for visits to the UNESCO World Heritage Site of the Meridian Column.